ELopez2018/aex-backend2/README.md

 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run

--> The application will be available at http://localhost:8080.
+The application will be available at http://localhost:8080.
-# afrac
+# AEX